-If the MF/HF radio installation is not capable of transmitting and receiving general radiocommunications on working frequencies within the range of 1605 to 4000 kHz and 4000 to 27500 kHz, a separate radio installation capable of transmitting and receiving general radiocommunications using radiotelephony and direct-printing telegraphy shall be provided.
-Required for the following types of ships engaged on international voyages: all passenger ships including high-speed passenger craft, cargo ships including high-speed craft, of 500 gross tonnage and upwards.
-Installation of the receiver is obligatory if the ship is engaged in voyages in any area in which an International NAVTEX service is provided.
-Allowed as a part of a recognized mobile satellite service ship earth station.
-Installation of the receiver is obligatory if the ship is engaged in voyages in sea area A1, or A2 or A3 but in which an international NAVTEX service is not provided. $^{12}$ It is allowed to install this receiver instead of the EGC receiver on the ships engaged exclusively in voyages in an area in which a HF direct-printing telegraphy maritime safety information service is provided.
-One of them shall be float-free.
-Single EPIRB may be installed (see 3.6.2) if the position from which the ship is normally navigated is capable of transmitting distress alerts by at least two separate and independent facilities, each using different types of communication suitable for the ship's navigation area (see Note 1).
-It is allowed on the ships engaged exclusively on voyages in sea area Al, upon agreement with the Register, to install a VHF EPIRB in lieu of the COSPAS-SARSAT EPIRBs.
-Ship's SART capable of operating either in the 9 GHz band, or ship's AIS-SART capable of operating on international frequencies dedicated for AIS may be used as ship's search and rescue locating device.
-Ship's search and rescue locating device may be one of these survival craft search and rescue locating devices (survival craft SART or AIS- SART) required by Part II "Life-Saving Appliances".
-Required for passenger ships.
-Two sets are recommended, one set being mobile.
-Cargo ships are exempted from the requirement for installation of public address system.
-It is recommended to install public address system on cargo ships.
-Provisions for fitting the ships with radio equipment for survival craft (survival craft search and rescue locating device and two-way VHF radiotelephone apparatus) are specified in Part II "Life-Saving Appliances".
+- A combined radio installation or in the form of separate devices may be permitted. - Continuous listening watch on channel 16 shall not be limited by any date of discontinuation. - Not required with the MF/HF radio installation. - If the radiotelephone station is not capable of transmitting and receiving general radiocommunications on working frequencies within the range of 1605 to 4000 kHz, a separate radio installation or MF/HF radio installation capable of transmitting and receiving general radiocommunications using radiotelephony or direct-printing telegraphy, or a recognized mobile satellite service ship earth station shall be provided. - Not required with a recognized mobile satellite service ship earth station. - If the MF/HF radio installation is not capable of transmitting and receiving general radiocommunications on working frequencies within the range of 1605 to 4000 kHz and 4000 to 27500 kHz, a separate radio installation capable of transmitting and receiving general radiocommunications using radiotelephony and direct-printing telegraphy shall be provided. - Required for the following types of ships engaged on international voyages: all passenger ships including high-speed passenger craft, cargo ships including high-speed craft, of 500 gross tonnage and upwards. - Installation of the receiver is obligatory if the ship is engaged in voyages in any area in which an International NAVTEX service is provided. - Allowed as a part of a recognized mobile satellite service ship earth station. - 11 Installation of the receiver is obligatory if the ship is engaged in voyages in sea area A1, or A2 or A3 but in which an international NAVTEX service is not provided. - 12 It is allowed to install this receiver instead of the EGC receiver on the ships engaged exclusively in voyages in an area in which a HF direct-printing telegraphy maritime safety information service is provided. - One of them shall be float-free. - Single EPIRB may be installed (see 3.6.2) if the position from which the ship is normally navigated is capable of transmitting distress alerts by at least two separate and independent facilities, each using different types of communication suitable for the ship's navigation area (see Note 1). - It is allowed on the ships engaged exclusively on voyages in sea area AI, upon agreement with the Register, to install a VHF EPIRB in lieu of the COSPAS-SARSAT EPIRBs. - 16 Ship's SART capable of operating either in the 9 GHz band, or ship's AIS-SART capable of operating on international frequencies dedicated for AIS may be used as ship's search and rescue locating device.

+Ship's search and rescue locating device may be one of these survival craft search and rescue locating devices (survival craft SART or AIS-SART) required by Part II "Life-Saving Appliances".